NipunGoel02/Add-Training-Offers/README.md

 # Add Training Offers Component

+ The backend is on main branch and the frontend is on master branch

 This project was built as part of an internship assignment.
 It enables HR administrators to create and manage training offers efficiently.

 ## 📚 Tech Stack